sliverlitch/Experience-plant/README.md

 # Experience-plant
-Gives experience will picked 1.20.1 fabric
+Gives experience when picked 1.20.1 fabric what more were you expecting.